Introduction to Web Application Templates

 Takeaway 1: a custom solution must be produced by a professional, often someone who’s been a master of mass-produced solutions but outgrew them

 There’s another issue with all things custom.
 The individual design drives the cost up.
 Orange County Choppers bikes start in the ballpark of $50k.
 You can find an equally dependable and brandy but mass-produced counterpart for one fifth the price.
+The same applies for web creation.
+You can hire a premium agency to build a website or build one, for free, using a WordPress site builder like Elementor.
 As I said, there’s nothing wrong with a premium custom solution.
 Except when the cost is of importance.
 Remember the individuality/efficiency dilemma.
 If you want a custom lifestyle solution, the main question is often whether or not you can afford it.
 If you want your website’s mechanics to work flawlessly, you might want to check if there is an existing solution on the market.
 Few customers care if the website’s waterworks were crafted by hand.
 And the ones who do will still care more about reasonable prices.

 Takeaway 2: a custom solution drives the cost up and is usually better in specific ways not necessarily relevant to your business.
 Custom solutions are for custom cases.
 If your case is similar to many cases before yours, see if you can stick with a mass product.